Updated 7 days ago

 • Existing sessions may work until token expiry.
 You need to revoke sessions to block access immediately.

-After the investigation, based on the results and the severity, you can choose whether the app should be deactivated .
+After the investigation, based on the results and the severity, you can choose whether the app should be deactivated.
 If the app is not registered to your tenant, you can continue disabling sign-in to the app to avoid access within your tenant.

-How to Disable User Sign-in to Enterprise Applications Using Entra Admin Center
+1. How to Disable User Sign-in to Enterprise Applications Using Entra Admin Center

-Follow the below steps to disable user access to an enterprise application in Entra ID.
+Follow the steps below to disable user access to an enterprise application in Entra ID.

-• Navigate to Microsoft Entra admin center –> Entra ID –> Enterprise apps.
+• Navigate to Microsoft Entra admin center Entra ID Enterprise apps.

 • Choose properties under ‘Manage’.
-Move the toggle to ‘No’ near ‘Enabled for users to sign-in?’ option.
+Move the toggle to ‘No’ near the ‘Enabled for users to sign-in?’ option.

 • Click Save to disable the service principal for the app.

-Disable User Sign-in to Enterprise Applications Using PowerShell
+2. Disable User Sign-in to Enterprise Applications Using PowerShell

 Replace the ‘<objectid>’ with the Object ID available on the app overview page under ‘Enterprise applications’.

-How to Disable User Sign-ins for Multiple Enterprise Applications
+3. How to Disable User Sign-ins for Multiple Enterprise Applications

 If your organization is undergoing maintenance or migration, admins can temporarily disable user sign-ins to multiple applications to prevent access during the process.